American History – Colonization and the Creation of a Country

 Each lesson starts with a beautiful picture book.
 By looking at the pictures in the story, your child can imagine themselves there in the story.
 The act of not only hearing the story but also seeing it, engages both the sense of hearing and vision, bringing the story to life.

 The stories included in American History – Colonization and the Creation of a Country are beautifully illustrated and include vibrant and descriptive language.
-Books alternate between detailed histories showing the long arc of the American story, and engaging biographies, focusing on a single person at a moment in time.
-This alternating approach lets your child see the big picture while learning how the events they are learning about impact real people.
+Books alternate between detailed histories showing the long arc of the American story, and engaging biographies, focusing on a single person in a moment of time.
+This alternating approach lets your child see the big picture while learning how the events they are learning about impacted real people.

 Because every lesson is actually a small unit study, you can take the pressure off both you and your child to “get through” a certain number of subjects in a day.
 You will be exploring different subjects as they relate to the history lesson and the books you are reading, in a natural way, following your child’s interest and discovering new passions.
 Your child will be learning without feeling like they are being taught.
 It is almost magical!